cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 1. Complete the steps to [validate CloudBees CI](../01-getting-started/README.md#cloudbees-ci), if you have not done so already.

 2. Authentication in this blueprint is based on LDAP using the `cn` user (available in [k8s/openldap-stack-values.yml](./k8s/openldap-stack-values.yml)) and the global password.
 The authorization level defines a set of permissions configured using [RBAC](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-secure-guide/rbac).
-Additionally, the operations center and controller use [single sign-on (SS0)](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-secure-guide/using-sso).
-Issue the following command to retrieve the global password:
+Additionally, the operations center and controller use [single sign-on (SS0)](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-secure-guide/using-sso), including a [fallback mechanism](https://docs.cloudbees.com/docs/cloudbees-ci-kb/latest/operations-center/how-ldap-plugin-works-on-cjoc-sso-context) that is enabled by default.
+Issue the following command to retrieve the global password (valid for all users):

    ```sh
    eval $(terraform output --raw global_password)
    ```

-   > [!NOTE]
-   > There are differences in CloudBees CI permissions and folder restrictions when signed in as a user of the Admin group versus the Development group.
+   There are differences in CloudBees CI permissions and folder restrictions when signed in as a user of the Admin group versus the Development group.
 For example, only Admin users have access to the agent validation jobs.

 3. CasC is enabled for the [operations center](https://docs.cloudbees.com/docs/cloudbees-ci/latest/casc-oc/) (`cjoc`) and [controllers](https://docs.cloudbees.com/docs/cloudbees-ci/latest/casc-controller/) (`team-b` and `team-c-ha`). `team-a` is not using CasC, to illustrate the difference between the two approaches.
 Issue the following command to verify that all controllers are Running: